gearglow/ReptiliaWithATwist/The List.md

 Madame Pomfrey harrumphed and gave Elysia a mug of pickle juice.
 "Be sure to drink that all down, now, until it stops tasting good," she instructed.
 "All that wind in your face dries you out.
 You need to replenish your electrolytes."

-"Cheers," Elysia said, toasting Madame Pomfrey and chugging the entire mug in one go, hands shaking as the adrenaline wore off.
+"Cheers," Elysia said, toasting Madame Pomfrey and chugging the entire mug in one go.
+Her hands shook as the adrenaline wore off.

 They made it up to the stands while the rest of the champions were in the midst of their second lap.
 Robbie was there with a crate full of butterbeer and a tub of popcorn, accompanied by Sirius (in disguise, of course, with wavy brown hair to his shoulder blades, pulled back into a ponytail, and warm brown eyes that sparkled with laughter instead of his usual steel-grey), the Weasleys, and Nell.
 The three girls snuggled up together to watch the rest of the race.